aptise/peter_sslers/README.md

 Then you can visit `http://127.0.0.1:7201`

-Editing the `example_development.ini` file will let you specify how the package runs.  some fields are necessary for it to work correctly
+Editing the `example_development.ini` file will let you specify how the package runs.  some fields are necessary for it to work correctly, they are noted below...

 `Pyramid` applications are based on `.ini` configuration files.
 You can use multiple files to deploy the server differently on the same machine, or on different environments.